artoews/toniq/scans/README.md

 A few notes about the order:
 - Grouping configurations by structure helps to streamline the re-configuration stages
-- Bookending the scan session with the Structured-Plastic configuration makes it possible to check for net displacement of phantom components over the course of the scan session.
+- Bookending the scan session with the Structured-Plastic configuration is helpful for checking net displacement of phantom components over the course of the scan session.
 - It was found empirically that starting the scan session with a metal configuration produced additional artifacts in all subsequent scans with any configuration.
-It is hypothesized that a one-time pre-scan process is getting confounded by the metal configuration of this phantom.
+It is hypothesized that a one-time pre-scan process was getting confounded by the metal configuration of this phantom.
 In any case, the issue is easily avoided by beginning the scan session with a plastic configuration.
+Your mileage may vary on a different scanner.

 ## Phantom & Coil Arrangement